Drukpa Kagyu

 The Drukpa or Drukpa Kagyu (འབྲུག་པ་བཀའ་བརྒྱུད) lineage, sometimes called Dugpa in older sources, is a branch of the Kagyu school of Tibetan Buddhism.
 The Kagyu school is one of the Sarma or "New Translation" schools of Tibetan Buddhism.
 The Drukpa lineage was founded in the Tsang region of Tibet by Tsangpa Gyare (1161-1211), and later became influential in Ladakh and Bhutan.
 It is one of several lineages known as "Red Hat sects".

 Within the Drukpa lineage, there are further sub-schools, most notably the eastern Kham tradition and middle Drukpa school which prospered in Ladakh and surrounding areas.
 In Bhutan the Drukpa lineage is the dominant school and state religion.

+The Gyalwang Drukpa (Dzongkha: རྒྱལ་དབང་འབྲུག་པ་) is the honorific title of the head of the Drukpa Kagyu lineage.
+The first Gyalwang Drukpa and founder of the school was Tsangpa Gyare.
+The 12th Gyalwang Drukpa, Jigme Pema Wangchen, is the current lineage holder.

 History

 The Drukpa Lineage was founded in the Tsang region of Tibet by Tsangpa Gyare (1161–1211), a disciple of Ling Repa.
 He mastered the Vajrayana practices of mahamudra and the Six Yogas of Naropa at an early age.
 As a tertön (finder of spiritual treasures), Tsangpa Gyare is said to have discovered the text of the Six Equal Tastes, which had been concealed by Rechung Dorje Drakpa, a principal disciple of Milarepa.

 According to traditional accounts, while Tsangpa Gyare and his disciples were on a pilgrimage, nine dragons emerged from the earth and soared into the sky as flowers rained down.
-This event was interpreted as an auspicious sign, and the lineage was thereafter named Drukpa, meaning “Lineage of the Dragon.”
+This event was interpreted as an auspicious sign, and the lineage was thereafter named Drukpa, meaning "Lineage of the Dragon."

+Tsangpa Gyare was recognized as the Bodhisattva of Great Compassion Avalokiteśvara in human form, as well as an incarnation of the first Buddhist King of Tibet, Songtsän Gampo, of the great saint Naropa and of Milarepa's sun-like disciple Gampopa.

-Important teachers in the early transmission of the lineage include Tsangpa Gyare’s root guru, Ling Repa, and Ling Repa’s teacher, Phagmo Drupa Dorje Gyalpo, who was a foremost disciple of Gampopa.
-Some traditions also note the influence of Dampa Sumpa, regarded as one of Rechung Dorje Drakpa’s main disciples.
+Important teachers in the early transmission of the lineage include Tsangpa Gyare's root guru, Ling Repa, and Ling Repa's teacher, Phagmo Drupa Dorje Gyalpo, who was a foremost disciple of Gampopa.
+Some traditions also note the influence of Dampa Sumpa, regarded as one of Rechung Dorje Drakpa's main disciples.

 A notable disciple of Onre Darma Sengye, nephew of Tsangpa Gyare, was Phajo Drugom Zhigpo (1208–1276).
 In 1222, Phajo Drugom Zhigpo journeyed to western Bhutan, where he established the Drukpa Kagyu teachings and laid the foundations for the later spread of the lineage in the region.